alipzsh/knowledge-base/SQLi Blind boolean.md

-EX:

 if an application uses tracking cookies there will be an SQL query to identify possible known users:

+code:

 `SELECT TrackingId FROM TrackedUsers WHERE TrackingId = 'u5YD3PapBcR4lN3e7Tj4'`

 the application behaves differently depending on the returned data. e.g. it might show a welcome back message.

 payload:

 Using an `AND` condition, if it's true, the expected action would happen (a welcome message will be displayed), other wise, it's not true:

 1.